 Our Hummus Harif

-The stuffed pitas are great, especially if you’re popping in to grab take-out.
+The stuffed pitas are excellent, especially if you’re popping in to grab take-out.
 We tried the cauliflower version with red onion and green chilli.
-It was ace but we really did over order and the five mezze dishes would have been enough.
 Other pita options were Joojeh Chicken, Merguez Kofte and Lamb Shawarma.
 They also had rice bowls with similar ingredients to the pitas.

 Our Cauliflower Pita